 The amount of income tax contingencies has been presented in the "Other" column in the table above due to the fact that the period of future payment cannot be reliably estimated.
-For further information, refer to Note 11 to our Consolidated Financial Statements.
+For further information, refer to Note 9 to the Consolidated Financial Statements.